magnaball/magnaball.github.com/_posts/2015-08-18-magnaball-stats.markdown

 The number of tickets people want is: <strong>461</strong>

 Ticket count may not updated as frequently as map.
-Updated as of 2015-08-18 08:33:58
+Updated as of 2015-08-18 08:37:18

-That would be <strong>$115250</strong> in tickets.
+That would be <strong>$103725</strong> in GA tickets.